When is the best time to fly?

 With its semi-arid Mediterranean climate, Murcia is given to hot summers and mild winters and often enjoys more than 300 days of sunshine a year.
 For this reason alone it is becoming a popular destination for people to book their flights.
 In the summer (June to August), it is subject to average highs of around 30 degrees, with regional temperatures generally lower nearer the coast and higher inland.
 In winter, temperatures barely drop below three or four degrees.

 Although the weather in Murcia is generally favourable throughout the year, the summer months of July and August constitute its peak season for tourism, as this is when weather is warmest.
 This is reflected in flight and accommodation prices and availability.

-Tourism is lowest in Murcia during the winter months, as this is when weather is generally coolest.
-Late spring or early autumn are good times to visit off peak, as weather is still comparatively warm, but the city is less busy and the price of flights are not as high as during peak season.
+Tourism is lowest in Murcia during the winter months.
+Late spring (April/May) or early autumn (September/October) are good times to visit off peak, as the weather is still comparatively warm, but the city is less busy and the price of flights are not as high.

 Easter Week, starting on Palm Sunday and ending Easter Monday, is the most important Catholic tradition of the year in Spain.
 Murcia celebrates this event with street processions and carnival celebrations, throughout day and night.
 Religious icons are paraded along the streets, showing a re-enactment of the moments before the crucifixion of Christ.